It is a joyful period in our lives to be expecting, but there are the not-so-fun moments most expecting moms have to endure.

 These fuzzy house slippers saved my life!
-The plushy slippers has built in arch support and orthopedic heel cup that alleviates pressure to your feet.
+The plushy slippers have built-in arch support and an orthopedic heel cup that alleviates pressure on your feet.
 It doesn’t only look cute but also comes in 6 different colors.

 Relief #3: Change positions often and avoid standing or sitting for long periods of time

 I can spend hours sitting in front of my computer working.
-But when my phone rings, I got up and lounge on the couch in my office to take the call.
+But when my phone rang, I got up and lounged on the couch in my office to take the call.

 Relief #4: Sit and stand on cushioned surfaces

-Back pain during pregnancy can be unforgiving if you sit for a extended period of time.
-Too much pressure to the tailbone can manifest to the lower back.
+Back pain during pregnancy can be unforgiving if you sit for an extended period of time.
+Too much pressure on the tailbone can manifest in the lower back.